How To Use And Configure WordPress Widgets – Part 2

 Replace the above URLs and then copy all of the above code to your clipboard when finished.

-Go back to your Widgets area …
+Now, go back to your Widgets panel …

 Activate or deactivate widgets using drag and drop

-(Widgets Panel)
+(Widgets Area)

 Step 4 – Add a Text widget.

-Add a Text widget to your sidebar in the location where your button should display.
+Add a Text widget to your sidebar where you would like the button to display.

-In the Available Widgets area, find the Text widget …
+In the Available Widgets area, select a Text widget …

 Text widget